quochuy/steemedphish/README.md

 https://chrome.google.com/webstore/detail/steemed-phish/eiaigalhddmmpdnehcigmlmgllomljgj

 # steemedphish
+## v0.0.29
+- minor fixes on how the blacklist is loaded
+- more sites added to the blacklist

 ## v0.0.28
 - improve full page alert within iframes when no body tag is found
 - improve URL unshortening script